yandex-cloud/docs/en/microsoft/licensing.md

 ---
 title: "Microsoft licenses in {{ yandex-cloud }}"
-description: "In this tutorial, you'll learn how to manage Microsoft licenses in {{ yandex-cloud }}."
+description: "From the article you will learn how to manage Microsoft licenses in  {{ yandex-cloud }} platform."
 ---

 # Microsoft licenses in {{ yandex-cloud }}